KevayneCst/TER/README.md

 ### Dependencies

+#### EvData code

+The code uses functions from [this](https://github.com/amygruel/EvData) repository, made by @amygruel.
+Once her repository is cloned, please modify :
+- The link [here](https://github.com/KevayneCst/TER/blob/main/delay_learning_v3.py#L14) by the absolute link to where you have put the "translate_2_formats " folder.
+(This folder is inside the EvData repository)
+- The link [here](https://github.com/amygruel/EvData/blob/master/translate_2_formats/events2spikes.py#L19) by the absolute link to where you have put the "read_event_data" folder.
+(This folder is inside the EvData repository)

+#### Other packages

 To facilitate the installation, we invite you to use the provided conda environment.
 You can download conda [here](https://docs.conda.io/projects/conda/en/stable/user-guide/install/index.html).

 In a terminal, run the following command :